hamza37yavuz/jetson-docs/flashing.md

 After the device is detected, SDK Manager allows selection of the target hardware (**Jetson AGX Orin**).
 If the developer kit includes an SSD, installation can be directed onto the SSD by choosing it as the primary storage target during the flashing process.

+__**Headless**__:
+In addition to using a monitor, keyboard, and mouse during the initial setup, the Jetson AGX Orin can also be operated in headless mode.
+In this configuration, the device runs without a directly attached display or input peripherals.
+Instead, it is accessed over the network, typically via Ethernet or Wi-Fi, using an ssh connection from the host machine.
+Headless operation is particularly useful for remote management, software development, and deploying AI workloads in environments where direct physical access to the device is limited or unnecessary.

 ---

 ## 5. Verification of Installation